jilinoleg/pantum-driver-fake-url/README.md

 # The solution

 I reuploaded package to Github releases without any changes.
-I'll see if it works
+I'll see if it works.

+Update 1: It seems to build without errors

+# License

+This repository is not related to Pantum in any way nor implies endorsement on their part.
+This repository is made for sole purpose of temporarily fixing workflow that relies on automated downloads.